IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario2/Configuration/README.md

 <img src="./media/image81.png" style="width:4.38889in;height:1.48611in"
 alt="Graphical user interface, application, Teams Description automatically generated" />

 The email should be sent successfully.
+You can verify this only through the mailtrap inbox.
+It will not land in the actual reciever inbox.

 <img src="./media/image82.png" style="width:4.36111in;height:1.45833in"
 alt="Graphical user interface, application, Teams Description automatically generated" />